mojodna/node-heroku-runtime-metrics/README.md

 ## Running Locally

-Either provide the above in your environment and run `npm start` or add a `.env` and start with `foreman start`.
+Either provide the above in your environment and run `node index.js` or add a `.env` and start with `foreman start`.

 To see what values are being set, set `METRICSD_HOST` to `localhost` and run